ammarwaddah/identifying_entities_in_healthcare_data/README.md

 **General info about the dataset:**
 * About:

-We have four data file for this activity to proceed, they are
+We have four data file for this activity to proceed, they are:

-Train Sentence Dataset
+1. Train Sentence Dataset.
-Train Label Dataset
+2. Train Label Dataset.
-Test Sentence Dataset
+3. Test Sentence Dataset.
-Test Label Dataset
+4. Test Label Dataset.

 Sentence file contains all interactions between patients and doctor, and Label file contains all entity tags for particular words arranged as per sentence.
-We need to do few preprocessing while accessing the dataset we will explore that in further steps
+We need to do few preprocessing while accessing the dataset we will explore that in further steps.

 ## Evaluation